Mohammad Amir: Domestic and T20 career

 Amir was first selected as a fast bowler by the former Pakistani fast bowler Wasim Akram at a fast bowling camp in 2007.
 Amir, then 15 years old, went on a tour of England with the Pakistan U-19 cricket team and was one of the leading bowlers.
 He took 8 wickets at an average of 16.37 runs.
 In 2008, he took 4 wickets in successive matches against Sri Lanka and England.
 In this tri-nation tournament played in Sri Lanka he again excelled with his speed and swing bowling taking 9 wickets at an average of 11.22 in three matches.
 Due to injury he played only a limited part in the 2008 ICC Under-19 Cricket World Cup held in Malaysia.

 In March 2008, he made his domestic debut for the Rawalpindi Rams whilst concurrently representing the National Bank of Pakistan.
 His debut domestic season resulted in him taking 55 first-class wickets for NBP.
-He took a lot of top order wickets including those of players in the national side.
+He took a lot of top order wickets including those of players in the national team.
 This strong domestic form resulted in him making his international breakthrough in the 2009 Twenty20 World Cup.

 In July 2019, he was selected to play for the Dublin Chiefs in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 In November 2019, he was selected to play for the Khulna Tigers in the 2019–20 Bangladesh Premier League.
 In October 2020, he was drafted by the Galle Gladiators for the inaugural edition of the Lanka Premier League.
 He took 5 wickets for 26 runs against Colombo Kings, becoming the first player to take a five-wicket haul in the LPL.

 In November 2021, he was selected to play for the Galle Gladiators following the players' draft for the 2021 Lanka Premier League.
 In December 2021, he was signed by the Karachi Kings following the players' draft for the 2022 Pakistan Super League.